What every teacher should know

 Interventionists are prepared to work with those students who in spite of appropriate classroom instruction are not meeting grade-level benchmarks.
 These individuals also work with and support classroom teachers in planning and implementing literacy instruction in their classrooms that meets the needs of all students.
 This certification is awarded by CERI.

-Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Certification Exam for Educators of Reading Instruction, and a supervised practicum that is commensurate with the certification tier.
+Requirements: Successful completion of coursework aligned with the IDA Knowledge and Practice Standards, the Knowledge and Practice Examination for Effective Reading Instruction (KPEERI), and a supervised practicum that is commensurate with the certification tier.

 Level I: Practitioner